Reverse Engineering the TP-Link HS110

 1040/udp TP-Link Device Debug Protocol (TDDP)

-The Webserver on Port 80 replies with a meaningless ellipsis, no matter what the request is:
+The Webserver on Port 80 replies with a meaningless ellipsis, regardless of what the request is:

 HTTP/1.1 200 OK